franzenzenhofer/qfi/README.md

-Q  - a function processing queue for node.js
+QFI  - a function processing queue for node.js
 ===

-`q` ( /ˈkjuː/; named cue) is the love child of an array and an eventemitter
+`qfi` ( /ˈkjuːfi/; named cue-fi) is the love child of an array and an eventemitter

 it supports all